dikhan/terraform-provider-openapi/.github/TESTING.md

 - `make test-all` will run `make test` in addition to all integration tests

 ## General guidelines
+- Test name should be `Test` plus the method name tested (eg: `TestIsBoolExtensionEnabled`)
-- Inputs and expected outputs should be identifiable by their names
+- Inputs parameters and expected outputs should be identifiable by their names
   - Inputs should have names beginning with `input` (eg: `inputStatusCode`)
   - Expected outputs should have names beginning with `expected` (eg: `expectedResult`)
 - Organize tests using `Given`, `When`, and `Then` [Convey](https://github.com/smartystreets/goconvey/wiki#your-first-goconvey-test) statements to make the intention of the test clear: